fontra/fontra-blog/content/blog/linux-support/linux-support.md

 * Installing snap package requires *sudo* previlege, all user may not have that.
 * Big memory footprint of mounted snaps even when not in use.

-All those factors were limiting use of Fontra snap in desktop linux.
+All those factors were limiting use of Fontra snap in desktop Linux.

 ## Fontrapak Flatpak